 Have you ever noticed that the symptoms of a hangover are similar to those of a Candida overgrowth?
-Symptoms like brain fog, headaches, nausea and fatigue are present in both alcohol-induced hangovers and chronic Candida.
-For any readers still recovering from their Fourth of July celebrations, now is a great time to look at the connection between these two conditions.
+Symptoms like brain fog, headaches, nausea, and fatigue are present in both alcohol-induced hangovers and Candida Related Complex.
+For any readers still recovering from their Fourth of July celebrations, now is a great time to look at the connection between these two conditions!

 In today’s article I’m going to examine how alcohol and Candida can both lead to higher levels of acetaldehyde, and look at what you can do to prevent this from happening.